enewbury/absinthe_quarry/README.md

 { posts(sort: [TITLE, AUTHOR__NAME]) { title } }
 ```
 However, because the graphql spec doesn't support input union types, your sort field can only support single, or a list of fields, but not either.
 It may be best for now to always make it a list to be flexible.
-Future iterations of AbsintheQuarry will allow setting an `quarry_arg: "sort"` override on the arg, so you could have two sort args, one called `sortBy` and another `sortAll` and AbsinthQuarry would parse them both as a `quarry` "sort" option.
+Future iterations of `absinthe_quarry` will allow setting an `quarry_arg: "sort"` override on the arg, so you could have two sort args, one called `sortBy` and another `sortAll` and AbsinthQuarry would parse them both as a `quarry` "sort" option.
 While `quarry` supports sorting by `asc` or `desc`, this functionality isn't yet implemented in the abinsthe integration.
 PR's welcome ;)

 ### Loading